-Straddling the banks of the Arkansas River, the city has a history dating back to the frontier era when a number of Native American groups inhabited the area.
+Situated on the banks of the majestic Arkansas River, the city bore witness to a remarkable history that stretched back to the frontier era.
+In those early days, various Native American groups called this region home, adding to the cultural tapestry of the area.

 1. Rivervalley Artisan Market

 As I embarked on my adventure in Fort Smith, I decided to kickstart my experience by immersing myself in the vibrant atmosphere of the Rivervalley Artisan Market.
 This free, open-air market provided the perfect opportunity to connect with the locals, explore a wide array of locally made products, and soak in the lively ambiance.

 Upon arriving at the market, I was immediately captivated by the diverse range of arts and crafts on display.
 From stunning paintings to intricately crafted pottery and exquisite jewelry, the market showcased the immense talent and creativity of the local artisans.
 To my surprise, there were also health and body products as well as delicious prepared food offerings, making the market a true haven for all senses.

 What made this market truly special was the fact that nearly everything available for purchase was crafted by talented residents of Fort Smith.
 By supporting these local artisans, I felt a sense of pride in contributing to the growth and prosperity of the community.

 It’s important to note that the market operates on specific days, typically on the 1st, 3rd, and last Saturday of each month.
 However, I recommend checking their online schedule beforehand, as operating hours may vary depending on the season.
 This way, you can ensure that you don’t miss out on the opportunity to immerse yourself in this vibrant gathering of local talent.